launchableinc/cli/docs/resources/integrations/jest.md

 2. `launchable subset` will get a subset from the Launchable platform and output that list to a text file
 3. Pass the text file into your test runner to run only those tests

-To retrieve a subset of tests, first list all the tests you would normally run and pass that to `launchable subset`:
+To retrieve a subset of tests, first use `jest --listTests` to list all the tests you would normally run and pass that to `launchable subset`:

 ```bash
 jest --listTests | launchable subset \